Mormonism and slavery: Legal period (1852–1862)

-One of the Mexican slave traders, Don Pedro Leon Lujan, was charged with trading with the Indians without a license, including Indian slaves.
-His property was seized and his slaves distributed to Mormon families in Manti.
-He sued the government, charging that he received unequal treatment because he wasn't Mormon.
-The courts sided against him, but noted that Indian slavery had never been officially legalized in Utah.
+One of the Mexican slave traffickers, Don Pedro Leon Lujan, was charged with trading with Indigenous Americans without a license, including the sale of enslaved Native Americans.
+His property was seized and those he enslaved distributed to Mormon families in Manti.
+He sued the government, charging that he received unequal treatment because he was not Mormon.
+The courts sided against him, but noted that Indigenous enslavement had never been officially legalized in Utah.

 On January 5, 1852, Young, who was also Territorial Governor of Utah, addressed the joint session of the Utah Territorial Legislature.
 He discussed the ongoing trial of Don Pedro Leon Lujan and the importance of explicitly indicating the true policy for slavery in Utah.
-He explained that although he didn't think people should be treated as property, he felt because Indians were so low and degraded, that transferring them to "the more favored portions of the human race", would be a benefit and relief.
-He said this was superior to drudgery of Mexican slavery, because the Mexicans were "scarcely superior" to the Indians.
+He explained that although he did not think people should be treated as property, he felt because Native people were so low and degraded, that transferring them to "the more favored portions of the human race", would be a benefit and relief.
+He said this was superior to drudgery of Mexican slavery, because the Mexicans were "scarcely superior" to the Indigenous Americans.
 He argued that it is proper for persons thus purchased to owe a debt to the man or woman who saved them, and that it was "necessary that some law should provide for the suitable regulations under which all such indebtedness should be defrayed".
-He argued that this type of service was necessary and honorable to improve the condition of Indians.
+He argued that this type of service was necessary and honorable to improve the condition of Native Americans.

 He also supported African slavery and said that "Inasmuch as we believe in the Bible, inasmuch as we believe in the ordinances of God, in the Priesthood and order and decrees of God, we must believe in slavery."
-He argued that the blacks had the Curse of Ham placed on them which made them servants of servants and that he was not authorized to remove it.
-He also argued that blacks needed to serve masters because they are not capable of ruling themselves, and that when treated right, blacks were much better off as slaves than if they were free.
-However, he urged moderation, not to treat Africans as beasts of the field, nor to elevate them to equality with the whites, which he believed was against the will of God.
+He argued that Black people had the Curse of Ham placed on them which made them servants of servants and that he was not authorized to remove it.
+He also argued that they needed to serve masters because they are not capable of ruling themselves, and that when treated less harshly by their enslavers, Black people were much better off enslaved than free.
+However, he urged moderation, not to treat Africans as beasts of the field, nor to elevate them to equality with white people, which he believed was against the will of God.
 He said that this was the principle of true liberty according to the designs of God.
 On January 27, Orson Pratt objected to Young's remarks, saying it was not man's duty to enforce Cain's curse, and that slavery had not been authorized by God.
 Young responded that the Lord had revealed these instructions to him.
-After this, the Utah legislature passed an Act in Relation to Service, which officially legalized slavery in Utah Territory, and a month later passed an Act for the relief of Indian Slaves and Prisoners, which specifically dealt with Indian slavery.
+After this, the Utah legislature passed an Act in Relation to Service, which officially legalized slavery in Utah Territory, and a month later passed an Act for the relief of Indian Slaves and Prisoners, which specifically enshrined Indigenous enslavement.